anoopviswan/hello-world/README.md

 # hello-world
 ========================
 Hi world
-This a test repo just trying to learn test repo
+This a test repo just trying some things